hchiam/ccc/README.md

 ## Ideas

-Maybe this tool could enable even higher-order programming?
+Maybe this tool could enable even higher-level programming?

 Encourage clean code thinking?
 Think in terms of nouns and verbs to create more declarative code?